How to pasteurize liquids in-line ?

 The pasteurization by microwave

 SAIREM has developed a fast and efficient solution with a reduced footprint: an in-line microwave heater.
-This equipment works with both liquids and pastry products.
-It is currently used to heat the product to the temperature you need within a few seconds to start the pasteurizing process.
+This equipment works with both liquids, pasty, or grain products.
+It is currently used to heat the product to the temperature you need within a few seconds, or to start a pasteurizing process.

 Depending on product’s, power, and requested temperature raise, it can process up to 12 tons of product per hour.Contact us